 Registration for the year takes place during the month of August.
-Fees are \$365 per child for TAI members; \$465 for non-members.
+Fees are \$265 per child for TAI members; \$465 for non-members.
 Non-members may enroll their student(s) in Religious School for one year before needing to become TAI members.
-There is also a \$50 tuition credit for every student enrolled in Religious School (member or not).
-This generous credit is made possible by the Marty Solomon Fund for Jewish Youth Experiences.
+There are two tuition credits (\$150 total) offered to every student enrolled in Religious School (member or not).
+These generous credits are made possible by the Marty Solomon Fund for Jewish Youth Experiences (\$50) and the Rosenstein Family Fund for Education (\$100).